 1. Fluctuating temperatures throughout the day.

 Most houseplants thrive in day temperatures between 65 and 75 degrees and nighttime temperatures above 50 degrees.
 Temperature fluctuations that fall outside of these ranges can come from ovens, radiators, or exterior doors – just to name a few!
-Moving plants away from sources of heat and cold will reduce their risk to dehydration and stress.
+Moving plants away from sources of heat and cold will reduce their risk to dehydration and stress, keeping them healthy all winter.
 You may need to rearrange furniture or change plant stands/hangers to ensure stable temperatures which your plants will appreciate!